lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

 ### Mutable Inputs

-Although it cannot be enforced in C, the receiving reactor should not modify the values stored in the array.
+Although it cannot be enforced in C, a receiving reactor should not modify the values provided by an input.
 Inputs are logically _immutable_ because there may be several recipients.
-Any recipient that wishes to modify the array should make a copy of it.
+Any recipient that wishes to modify the input should make a copy of it.
 Fortunately, a utility is provided for this pattern.
 Consider the [ArrayScale](https://github.com/lf-lang/lingua-franca/blob/master/test/C/src/ArrayScale.lf) example:

 ```lf-c
 reactor ArrayScale(scale:int(2)) {